periode/alternate-realities/README.md

 ### [Words of Wisdom](https://twitter.com/CarlCanary/status/702035013718638592)

-From Frieder Nake, father of Computer Art.
+From Frieder Nake, pioneer of computer graphics and computer art.

 ### Course Description